Free South Dakota Arrests, Criminal Records & Probation Search

 • Age minimum for visitors

-• Obscene and disorderly behavior prohibited etc.
+• Obscene and disorderly behavior prohibited, etc.

-Phone Calls—County jails such as the one located in Davison county allow inmates daily access to a phone that allows for “Collect Calls” where the person receiving the call is charged.
+Phone Calls—County jails such as the one located in Davison County allow inmates daily access to a phone that allows for “Collect Calls” where the person receiving the call is charged.

 Mail—Some jails may allow inmates to send and receive mail which must be inspected before delivered to the inmate.